FRETView

 any other photophysical effects are taking place.

 Figure 5.
-Plot of the simulated decay profiles when a long-lived donor, Ru(phen)3
+Plot of the simulated decay profiles when a long-lived donor, Ru(phen)3,

 undergoes energy transfer

-with the short-lived acceptor acceptor, Cy5.
+with the short-lived acceptor, Cy5.

 As can be seen, the lifetime of the acceptor is increased

 significantly as a result of the energy transfer process.
-The lifetime of Cy5 is normally only a few nanoseconds.
+For a